EMANUELE CISI

 Since 2013 he conceived and promoted a collaboration between the Conservatory of Torino and the Juilliard Jazz School of New York, through workshops, concerts, students exchanges.
 In October 2016 he has been invited to take a lecture at Juilliard.

-He’s full professor of Jazz Saxophone at the Conservatory of Torino since 2012.
+He’s full professor of Jazz Saxophone since 2010 and Head of Jazz Department at the Conservatory of Torino.